jazzband/django-eav2/README.md

 ## Django EAV 2 - Entity-Attribute-Value storage for Django with the possibility of changing the pk field and using natural key for serialization

+## What is new here ?

+With this version of a href="https://django-eav2.rtfd.io">django eav</a>, you can use an IntegerField or a UUIDField as the primary key for your eav models.

 Django EAV 2 is a fork of django-eav (which itself was derived from eav-django).
 You can find documentation <a href="https://django-eav2.rtfd.io">here</a>.

 ## What is EAV anyway?